kestra-io/docs/content/docs/configuration/index.md

 ## Telemetry

-By default, the `kestra.anonymous-usage-report` is enabled to send [anonymous usage data](../09.administrator-guide/usage.md) to Kestra to help us improve the product.
+By default, the `kestra.anonymousUsageReport` is enabled to send [anonymous usage data](../09.administrator-guide/usage.md) to Kestra to help us improve the product.
 If you want to disable it, you can set it to `false`:

 ```yaml
 kestra: